scharf/cv/MichaelScharfCV.md

 * extensible parser framework for a set of textual DSLs - allowed to plug in sub parsers in other DSLs

-##Since Spring 2013: The Adventures of Web Development for a Very Small Startup-Company
+##Since Spring 2013: The Adventures of Web Development for a Startup Project

 **Early 2013 it was time to leave Wind River and to go back to the roots of working on a start-up project.**

-I started implementing a web application with a back-end in python and [elastic search].
-The front end uses google angularjs.
+I started implementing a web application with a back-end in python/[Flask] and [elastic search].
+The front end uses google [Angular 1], [Bootstrap 2]  and [CofeeScript] as the language.
 This involved a lot of learning new technologies.
-Because I was the only developer on this project for the first 18 months, I had to work on all aspects of the project, including UI design, server setup, build process, bug fixing etc. It was a very humbling experience to see all the little details necessary to create a product.
+For the first 18 months, I was mostly working alone on the project, I had to work on all aspects of the project, including UI design (I had external some help with CSS), server setup, build process, bug fixing etc. It was a very humbling experience to see all the little details necessary to create a product.
 I have a much better understanding of the struggle of web developers and.
 I see lots of opportunities how better tooling, libraries and services to support web developers.

-The team has grown to 5 developers and we changed technologies.
+The team has grown to 4 developers and we changed technologies.
-At the moment we are using the [Meteor] framework and replaced JavaScript with [TypeScipt].
+We switched to [Meteor] + [MongoDb], [React] and [Bootstrap 3] started with Javascript but then choose to replace it with [TypeScipt], to be able to better deal with changing requirements

 The key learning here is that web applications require a different set of (architectural) rules to be successful.